markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ### Building from Source

-I have provided assembler source code and a Makefile to make it easy for you to modify and re-build the machine-code driver.
+I have provided a (Z80 assembly language) source code and a Makefile to make it easy for you to modify and re-build the machine-code driver.
 If you are comfortable with Z80 machine code, and writing assembly language, this should be straightforward.

 Some notes to get you started:

 - I have used the [SJASMPLUS](https://github.com/z00m128/sjasmplus) assembler, though the source should work with most assemblers.
 The one point of portability problems may be the IFDEF / ENDIF directives, which could be removed, if you only want to support a single platform.
-- By default, the code is assembled to address 0xC000 in memory and run from address 0xC006.
-Before executing the code, you need to populate the three channel information areas, the address of which are stored at 0xC000, 0xC002, and 0xC004, respectively.
+- By default, the code is assembled to address 0x3C5D in memory, which should be the parameter field for a CREATE-ed word at the beginning of your dictionary.
+The PLAY routine is run from address 0x3C63.
+Before executing the code, you need to populate the three channel information areas, the address of which are stored at 0x3C5D, 0x3C5F, and 0x3C61, respectively.
 See the source-code comments for information on these structures.
 - The driver should be reasonably portable to other Z80-based computers.
 The key areas of difference are likely to be: the address used to reference the sound-card ports, plus the exit and error-handling routines.
 At the time of writing, the source code has been tested with a Minstrel 4th/ 4D, a Jupiter Ace (with Boldfield Soundbox) and a ZX Spectrum+ 128k.
 You can easily find the sections of code that you will need to change by searching for IFDEF directives and looking at the DEFINEs in the Makefile.
 - The pitch values used for the supported octave range are read from a separate source file, which is included towards the end of `play.asm`.
 I have provided pitch files for a 1.625 MHz clock (e.g., default configuration of the Minstrel 4th) and a 1.77 MHz clock (e.g., as for the ZX Spectrum 128k).
 If you create additional pitch-value tables, update the `include` command accordingly.
 - When developing the driver, I did lots of early testing using a ZX Spectrum+  128k machine.
-The reason was that I could test the code in an emulator (there is no emulator of a Jupiter Ace/ Minstrel 4th, with an RC2014 sound card).
+The reason was that I could test the code in an emulator (there is no emulator of a Jupiter Ace/ Minstrel 4th, with an RC2014 sound card, though I later discovered EightyOne can emulate the Boldfield Soundbox, which would have been good enough).
 The ZX Spectrum has full PLAY support built in to the BASIC.
 However, if you want to use the driver, here, on a ZX Spectrum, uncomment the appropriate `AFLAGS` line of the Makefile and set the origin address in the source file.

 ## Soundbox Utility